zhendrikse/tdd/README.md

 ![Skills](./assets/skillz.png)

-By practising these katas, you will:
+By practicing these katas, you will:

-- be confident to apply both TDD and BDD (behaviour driven development) in day-to-day work by writing executable specifications as opposed to unit tests that are tightly coupled to implementation.
+- be confident to apply both TDD and BDD (behavior-driven development) in day-to-day work by writing executable specifications as opposed to unit tests that are tightly coupled to implementation.
-- know how to explain why TDD and BDD are such a pivotal skills to have as a software engineer
+- know how to explain why TDD and BDD are such pivotal skills to have as a software engineer
 - be able to confidently refactor any piece of code (as you will always have 100% coverage), and you will be able to do so in extremely small increments.
 - be able to not only refactor but also extend/modify legacy code that initially did not have any unit tests at all!
 - know how to cope with external dependencies to the system under test by applying the [adapter pattern](https://refactoring.guru/design-patterns/adapter)